Remgax/Remgax/README.md

 📚 I currently work as an Application Developer at National Széchényi Library.
 I mostly work on back-end development but also have tasks with database management, user support, and support for our integrated library software and systems.

-👯 I want to collaborate on projects involving video games or any related topic.
+👯 I want to collaborate on projects involving video games, web development or any related topic.
 I would love to learn more about designs and the industry in general.

 📫 How to reach me: You can use my [email address](mail:kormany.1993@gmail.com) or via Discord remgax.